BrightspaceUI/testing/docs/migration-guide.md

 This will:

-1. Install the old `@brightspace-ui/testing` library
+1. Install the old `@brightspace-ui/visual-diff` library
-2. Run the old library to generate local goldens
-3. Optional: pass a location to run a subset of tests
+2. Run the old library to generate local goldens.
+Optional: pass a location to run a subset of tests.
-4. Move the local goldens to their new location in the `.vdiff` directory
+3. Move the local goldens to their new location in the `.vdiff` directory

 ### Step 2: Manually Migrate Tests